What is Vasectomy Reversal?

 What sort of men desires a vasectomy reversal?

 The patients cover a range in age from 24 to 63, and interestingly there are as many in the 38-50 age bracket as there are in the 28-37 years old bracket.
-Approximately 88 % of patients have formed a new relationship and wish to consolidate this with a child between them, 10% of patients just decide they just want to change their minds and want more children (usually as they become better off or their children grow up and are less demanding).
-The remainder just feels dissatisfied with their vasectomy or have post-vasectomy pain syndrome and wish to be returned to ‘normal.
+Approximately 88 % of patients have formed a new relationship and wish to consolidate this with a child between them; 10% of patients decide they want to change their minds and want more children (usually as they become better off or their children grow up and are less demanding).
+The remainder feels dissatisfied with their vasectomy or have post-vasectomy pain syndrome and wish to be returned to ‘normal.

 Our Simplified Seven Steps of the Reversal Process

-For further information on the cost please click COST
+For further information on the cost, please click COST

 2. Booking a Date for the procedure:

-3. Visit for the Procedure: We have patients travelling from all over UK, Ireland and further afield.
+3. Visit for the Procedure: We have patients travelling from all over the UK, Ireland and further afield.
 We advise arriving on the previous day if coming from far off.

 On the day at the Clinic